This painting is reflective of Middlemen’s message.

 ‘I AM Not Broken’ centers in on the idea that throughout history Black men and women have been resilient despite slavery, white supremacy, Jim Crow, and the continued oppression of 2018 committed in harmony with the criminal justice system.

-‘I Am Not Broken’ is reflective of those who are targeted because of the color of their skin.
-I Am is a statement of reflection, projection, and of the Creator.
+‘I Am Not Broken’ is reflective of those who are targeted, treated differently, or discriminated on because of the color of how they look.

-I Am as a reflection of self speaking through the eyes of self.
+‘I Am’ is a reflection of self-speaking through the eyes of self.
 The true voice.

-I Am as a projection is how someone else projects their labels, judgments, and categories.
+‘I Am’ is a projection is how someone else projects their labels, judgments, and categories.

-We could see I Am from the creator as the way God sees us or how the unconscious unknown self sees the conscious self.
+We could see ‘I Am’ from the creator as the way God sees us or how the unknown unconscious self-sees the conscious self.

 You are welcome to take a moment to look at this picture from each perspective noted above.
-1st as you see the man in the picture, then put yourself in his place.
+1st as you see the man in the painting, then put yourself in his place.
 Notice any feelings that come up, accept them and decide to learn from them.

 Perception is important.
-Because of perception, a mass number of people are labeled because of their appearance and are subject to civil and human rights abuses daily.
-Racial targeting, quota driven policing, mass incarceration, and biased laws amass enough energy to harness a thriving prison industrial complex.
-The mass incarceration that ensues because of prisons creates a chain of events that affect urban communities in an adverse way.
-The nature of events connected directly to slavery and America’s addiction for cheap or free labor.
-Recidivism proves that this method of dealing with crime is not inherently in the best interest of any ones community.
-I AM can be a projection but there is far more power as a state of reflection.
+Because of attitude, a mass number of people are labeled because of their appearance and are subject to civil and human rights abuses daily.
+Racial targeting, quota-driven policing, mass incarceration, and biased laws amass enough energy to harness a growing prison industrial complex.
+The mass incarceration that ensues because of prisons creates a chain of events that adversely affect urban communities.
+The nature of activities connected directly to slavery and America’s addiction to cheap or free labor.
+Recidivism proves that this method of dealing with crime is not inherently in the best interest of any one’s community.
+‘I AM’ can be a projection but there is far more power as a state of reflection.

-This is why the painting’s broken background, though similar to the idea of a broken window, is important.
-Not Broken is the resilience displayed by communities of color everyday to rise above discrimination with grace.
-Not Broken Windows, Not The War on Drugs, Not Gentrification, Not Police Killings, Not any form of oppression can stop an indomitable spirit so I AM becomes more about an opportunity or a choice when defining self.
-Also it is unavoidable for people to not project their own feelings and idea’s onto other but understanding how we look at others is check your own biases.
-I Am in terms of the Creator is a way of being faithful that there is more to us than we can even see.
-It was been noted by great teachers that we are all works of progress, it is not who we are today but were we are going that makes all the difference.
+The painting’s broken background, though similar to the idea of a broken window, is essential.
+Not Broken is the resilience displayed by communities of color every day to rise above discrimination with grace.
+Not Broken Windows, Not The War on Drugs, Not Gentrification, Not Police Killings, Not any form of oppression can stop an indomitable spirit so ‘I AM’ is about an opportunity of choice when defining the self.
+Also, it is unavoidable for people not to project our feelings and idea’s onto others but understanding how we look at others is check your own biases.
+‘I Am’ concerning the Creator is a way of being faithful that there is more to us than we can even see.
+Great teachers note that we are all works in progress, it is not who we are today but where we are going that makes all the difference.

-It has been proven that police officers get the best results when they work with the community.
-It is also proven that reducing poverty and investing into communities to support business development, jobs, and youth programs has an amazing effect on reducing crime.
-In a case of investment, I AM can mean so much but we must listen to people when they tell us who THEY are.
+It is proven time and time again that police officers get the best results when they work with the community.
+It has also shown that reducing poverty and investing in communities to support business development, jobs, and youth programs have a fantastic effect on reducing crime.
+In a case of investment, ‘I AM’ can mean so much but we must listen to people when they tell us who THEY are.
 It can provide a wealth of esteem, trust, and progress to our society.